 High CPU usage may be indicated if the computer is downloading or installing software updates.
 Another cause is excessive CPU usage by the svchost.exe process in Windows.
-The link below gives several solutions to this problem.
+The links below give several solutions to this problem.
 The author has found Solution 7 (disabling the wuauserv service) to be effective in reducing CPU usage.

 Limit Tune Power